Kolahzary/duolingo-bot/README.md

 A Playwright-based bot to automate Duolingo interactions and maintain your streak.

+## Motivation

+Duolingo is a fantastic app for learning languages.
+However, the gamification mechanics—specifically the streak—can sometimes have the opposite effect.
+Instead of being a motivating tool for learning, it can become a daily chore.
+Many users find themselves logging in just to "keep the streak alive," focusing on the number rather than the actual learning.

+The app transforms from a helpful educational tool into a source of anxiety, where you commit time solely to avoid losing your progress.
+If you find yourself in this position—enslaved by the streak and not using Duolingo for its intended purpose—this script is for you.

+Consider this your path to freedom.
+Keep your streak, but reclaim your time.

 ## Features

 - **Auto Login**: Automatically logs in using credentials from `.env`.
 - **Manual Login**: Helper script to log in manually and save the session state (useful for CAPTCHAs).
 - **Login Verification**: Verifies if the saved session state is still valid.
 - **State Management**: Saves browser state (cookies, local storage) to avoid repeated logins.
+- **State Encryption**: Encrypts the session state for secure storage and portability.

 ## Prerequisites